 present with sincere gusto

-It is not uncommon to find a white-collar worker who believes that tone of voice and body language are underrated in effective speaking.
-Some polish their hand gestures and rehearse specific tones of voice because they believe that substance without style is weak.
+It is not uncommon to find an office worker who believes that tone of voice and body language are underrated in effective speaking.
+Some even polish their hand gestures and rehearse specific tones of voice because they believe that substance without style is weak.
 It's not just content, they say, but delivery.
 Seeking an edge, some even have the famous 7% rule memorized.

 The 7% rule states:

-Though practising this has brought confidence and success to some, there remain many people who pay more than 7% attention to the words others speak.
+Though practising this has brought confidence and success to some, many people pay more than 7% attention to the words others speak.
 Neither is a fringe group.
 However, only the latter has the backing of scientific research.

 In 1967, Dr. Albert Mehrabian and his UCLA colleagues concluded studies in communication that yielded an astonishing result: The words you use in speaking to others do not matter nearly as much as the tone of your voice or your body language.
 As the press picked up the story, the idea was extended: Written words also take a back seat to presentation and tone.